mk270/whitakers-words/programme.md

        try every dirty Latin trick it can think of, mainly common letter replacements like cl -> cul, vul -> vol, ads -> ass, inp -> imp, etc.
        Together these tricks are useful, but may give false positives (>10%).
-       They provide for recognized varients in classical spelling.
+       They provide for recognized variants in classical spelling.
 Most of the texts with which this program will be used have been well edited and standardized in spelling.
 Now, moreover,  the dictionary is being populated to such a state that the hit rate on tricks has fallen to a low level.
 It is very seldom productive, and it is always expensive.
        The only excuse for keeping it as default is that now the dictionary is quite extensive and misses are rare.
-Default is now Y(es). ) ;
+Default is now Y(es).

     DO_DICTIONARY_FORMS_HELP
        This option instructs the program to output a line with the forms